palomacardoso/palomacardoso/README.md

 👀 I’m interested in share my projects and knowledges with the community and to be able to help and being helped with the codes 😀

-🌱 I’m currently learning React Native and Git.
+🌱 I’m currently learning ReactJS.
 But to be honest, I have a Check-List lol

 💞️ I’m looking to collaborate on frontend projects for right now.